 Blue has the ability to bring depth or tranquility to any space by bringing elements of nature inside.
 Consider pairing a sky blue ceiling with cool gray walls.
 The blue ceiling can add a more playful touch to an otherwise sophisticated space.
 Blue has a long-standing reputation as a homeowner favorite spanning several decades.

 A darker ceiling can add a richness and “wow” factor to an otherwise ordinary room.
 Don’t let colors like black scare you away when they have so much to offer.
 Black walls and ceilings with bright white crown molding and trim will forever be a classic.
 Contemporary or farmhouse, you can spin the black and white theme in a variety of directions.

 If you love neutral and earthy tones, don’t feel that white ceiling paint is your only option.
 Try experimenting with a dusty pink or pale peach.
 These tones will give you a chance to add personality to your room while staying true to your minimalist nature.

 Rules for Painting Ceilings Conclusion

 Ceilings can be frustrating and tricky to paint.
 If you have questions about painting your ceiling or just prefer a professional painting company to get the job done for you, contact PaintRite Pros.
 We offer a variety of superior painting services throughout the Sacramento County area including El Dorado County, Roseville, Woodland, and more.
+If you need a painting contractor in Yuba City, we recommend Silver Cloud Painting!
 Our experts have more than 25 years of combined painting experience and it shows.
 Contact us today for your free estimate!
 Hablamos Espanol tambien!best ceiling colors, rules for painting ceilings, should the walls and ceilings be the same color